mahtDFR/Creality-CR-10-V3-Marlin/README.md

 # Creality-CR-10-V3-Marlin
-Marlin build for Creality CR-10 V3
-Using E3D Hemera with BLTouch and other secret things
+Marlin firmware for Creality CR-10 V3 using E3D Hemera with BLTouch and other secret things